 - Variable Costs – those expenses associated with sales like COGS and commissions.

 - Fixed Costs – those expenses attributable to overhead like insurance and rent.

 - Personnel costs – payroll, benefits, and withholdings.

-- Assets – will there be any large ticket items necessary to implement the plan.
+- Assets – will any large ticket items be necessary to implement the plan?